RyanMyrvold/Performance-Decorators/README.md

 import { ThirdPartyTypeWrapper  } from 'tydy';
 ```

-Use it to wrap and interact with a third-party library in a type-safe manner.
+Use it to wrap and interact with a third-party library in a type-safe manner:

 ```typescript
 const someLibrary = {